|

 pilot generic training course together, held in Venice.

-3. Evaluations of field missions
+3. Evaluating field missions

 IHRN was commissioned to advise the European